 So much to see!
 From the high street to back streets, through palaces and parks, together we will explore the areas of London that you want to discover.
-The walks below are tried and tested but you can mix and match to create your own personal bespoke tour.
+The tours below are suggestions for days out with me - we can visit any sites you want, anywhere in London.
+Popular choices include Westminster Abbey, St Paul's Cathedral, the Tower of London, the British Museum, and the Victoria and Albert Museum.
+Mix and match to create your own personal bespoke tour.
 Your perfect London experience is waiting for you.

 Literary London: Dickens, Austen, Wilde, Eliot, AND so many more!